odpi/egeria-docs/site/docs/practices/common-data-definitions/semantic-to-implementation.md

     The data class specification defines how to identify data fields of its type by inspecting the data values stored in them.
 The specification is independent of a particular technology, which is why they are often described as *logical data types*.
 The specification may include preferred implementation types for different technologies using *Implementation Snippets*.

-    Data classes are used during [metadata discovery](#metadata-discovery) to identify the types of data in the discovered data fields.
+    Data classes are used during *metadata discovery* (see below) to identify the types of data in the discovered data fields.
 This is an important step in understanding the meaning and business value of the data fields.

     Data classes can be linked together in part-of and is-a hierarchies to create a logical type system for a subject area.
-Each data class can be linked to a glossary term via an *ImplementedBy* relationship to identify the preferred data class to use when implementing a data field with meaning described in the glossary term.
+A glossary term can be linked to a data class via an *ImplementedBy* relationship to identify the preferred data class to use when implementing a data field with meaning described in the glossary term.
 A data class can be linked to glossary term that describes the meaning of the data class via a *SemanticAssignment* relationship.

     ![Figure 2](/practices/common-data-definitions/semantic-to-implementation-data-classes.svg)
     > Figure 2: Data classes for describing the logical data types and implementation options